 For an unmatched adventurous canoe safari, one must try the Selinda Trail with its unique canoeing and walking combination.
 Indulge in exhilarating activities, starting with a thrilling helicopter flight to the starting point of the tour, then walk or paddle away on the serene and scenic river for up to 20 km, carefully monitoring the flow of the water.
 This exclusive guided canoe tour is an outstanding addition to safari in South Africa since the waterway’s creation recently in 2009 due to shifting of tectonic plates.
 Selinda canoe safari also provides opportunities for camping, birdwatching, and stargazing!

-Hot-Air Balloon Safaris: Steal mighty views of game reserves and wildlife from the skies
+Hot-Air Balloon Safaris: For the aerial views of the wildlife

 Fancy a balloon safari tour in South Africa?
-A hot air balloon ride in South Africa lets you gaze at expansive views of large volcanic landforms, rare rock formations, unique geological features, herds of wildlife, while you glide peacefully in your comfortable magic carpet!
+A hot air balloon ride in South Africa lets you gaze at expansive views of large volcanic landforms, rare rock formations, unique geological features, herds of wildlife, of the Game Reserves in South Africa, while you glide peacefully in your comfortable magic carpet!